 Surgical Oncology

-A root canal is a procedure performed by dentists where the crown of the tooth is removed, revealing the infected tooth roots.
+Surgical management of a dental abscess can include a root canal or tooth extraction.
+If there is a periapical dental abscess, it may require incision and drainage.
+Incision and drainage can be performed in the emergency department or the clinic but must be followed by a dentist.
+A root canal is a procedure dentists perform where the tooth crown is removed, revealing the infected tooth roots.
 These passages are opened with surgical tools and cleaned with a solution.
 The tooth root is then filled, and the tooth crown is replaced.
 Complications include breaking surgical tools off inside of tooth root canal, cracked tooth, or incomplete evacuation of bacteria.
-These complications may require repeat root canal of tooth extraction.
+These complications may require repeat root canals or tooth extraction.

 Prognosis